fredericGette/Lumia520/content/power/README.md

 ![battery](battery.jpg)

-Looking at the front side of the battery, the 3 connectors are from left to right:
+Looking at the front side of the battery, the 3 pins of the connector are from left to right:
 - VBAT
 - GND
 - BSI (Battery Size Indicator)

-There is at least 3 kinds of this battery:
+This battery comes in at least three different variants:

 | Name | Resistance between BSI and GND |
 |------|--------------------------------|